psholtz/MIT-SICP/Projects-S2005/Project2/README.md

 Write strategies **Patsy-3**, **Nasty-3** and **Spastic-3** that will work in a three-player game.
 Try them out to make sure your code is working.

-Write two new strategies: **touch-Eye-for-Eye** and **soft-Eye-for-Eye**. **Touch-Eye-for-Eye** should defect is *either* of the opponents defected on the previous round. **Soft-Eye-for-Eye** should defect only if *both* opponents defected on the previous round.
+Write two new strategies: **tough-Eye-for-Eye** and **soft-Eye-for-Eye**. **Tough-Eye-for-Eye** should defect is *either* of the opponents defected on the previous round. **Soft-Eye-for-Eye** should defect only if *both* opponents defected on the previous round.
 Play some games using these two new strategies.
 Describe the observed behavior of the strategies.

 Problem 11
 ----------

-Write a procedure **make-combined-strategies** which takes as input two *two-player* strategies and a "combining" procedure, **Make-combined-strategies** should return a *three-player* strategy that plays one of the two-player strategies against the other opponent, then calls the "combining" procedure on the two two-player results.
-Here's an exmaple: this call to **make-combined-strategies** returns a strategy equivalent to **tough-Eye-for-Eye** in Problem 10.
+Write a procedure **make-combined-strategies** which takes as input two *two-player* strategies and a "combining" procedure. **Make-combined-strategies** should return a *three-player* strategy that plays one of the two-player strategies against the other opponent, and the other two-player strategy against the other opponent, then calls the "combining" procedure on the two two-player results.
+Here's an example: this call to **make-combined-strategies** returns a strategy equivalent to **tough-Eye-for-Eye** in Problem 10.

 <pre>
 (make-combined-strategies